Diagramming in a free Confluence Cloud instance

 - style your diagram using the tools in the format panel on the right.

 - Instead of exporting your diagram, click Publish to save your new diagram, or Save & Exit to save an existing diagram, then publish your Confluence page.

-Unlock additional draw.io features
+Unlock additional draw.io features for larger teams

 - Import and export .vsdx files.